MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-run-container.md

 ms.assetid: 9e06ad3a-0783-476b-b85c-faff7234809c
 ---

-# Run a container with a Group Managed Service Account
+# Run a container with a gMSA

 To run a container with a Group Managed Service Account (gMSA), provide the credential spec file to the `--security-opt` parameter of [docker run](https://docs.docker.com/engine/reference/run):